MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-data-connector.md

 * Starting in Azure Data Explorer web UI and then pasting the data in Power BI Desktop.
 * Starting directly in Power BI Desktop and then adding the Azure Data Explorer connector.

-To demonstrate how to use Azure Data Explorer data in Power BI, we'll be using the StormEvents table from our [help cluster](https://help.kusto.windows.net/) as an example database for the following steps.
+In the following steps, we'll be using the StormEvents table from our [help cluster](https://help.kusto.windows.net/) to demonstrate how to use Azure Data explorer data in Power BI.

 ## [Web UI](#tab/web-ui/)